Which Type Of Melon Is Best For Your Bones?

 Can’t Eat Cantaloupes?

-As wonderful as cantaloupes are, they’re just one choice among many in the Save Our Bones Program.
+As wonderful as cantaloupes are, they’re just one choice among many in the Osteoporosis Reversal Program.
 So if you’re allergic, or even if you just don’t like them, don’t feel that you have to eat them to succeed on the program.
 There are many delicious ways to get all of the nutrients your bones need – no single food is required.

 Did you know that cut fruits retain most of their nutritional content for six days (and sometimes up to nine days)?
 A study published in the Journal of Agricultural and Food Chemistry found this to be the case.
 Interestingly, fresh cut fruits often appear to be spoiled before there’s been any significant nutrient loss.
 That means you can enjoy the convenience of cutting up a cantaloupe or adding it to a fruit salad and eating it later that day or the next day.